-• Honoured Artist of Russia
+• Honoured Artist of Russia (2002)

-• Recipient of the Medal of the Order For Services to the Fatherland, 2nd class
+• Recipient of the Medal of the Order For Services to the Fatherland, 1st class (2020)

 In 1986 she received a diploma at the International Tchaikovsky Competition.
-Over the years at the theatre Irina Soboleva’s repertoire has become truly vast.
-Productions she has worked on include The Queen of Spades, Eugene Onegin, Sadko, Ruslan and Lyudmila, Prince Igor, Mazepa, The Enchantress, The Tsar’s Bride, Boris Godunov, War and Peace, The Love for Three Oranges, Semyon Kotko, Katerina Ismailova, The Nose, Carmen, Macbeth, Un ballo in maschera, Król Roger, The Makropulos Affair, The Turn of the Screw, Aida (directed by Daniele Finzi Pasca) and A Midsummer Night’s Dream (directed by Claudia Solti), A Christmas Tale (directed by Andrei Stepaniuk) to name but a few.
-Most recently she collaborated on the opera The Lefthander, staged in close co-operation with composer Rodion Shchedrin.
+Over the years at the theatre, Irina Soboleva’s repertoire has become truly vast.
+Productions she has worked on include The Queen of Spades, Eugene Onegin, Sadko, Ruslan and Lyudmila, Prince Igor, Mazepa, The Enchantress, The Tsar’s Bride, The Snow Maiden, Boris Godunov, War and Peace, The Love for Three Oranges, Semyon Kotko, Katerina Ismailova, The Nose, Carmen, Macbeth, Un ballo in maschera, Adriana Lecouvreur, Król Roger, The Makropulos Affair, The Turn of the Screw, Aida and A Midsummer Night’s Dream among others.
+In close collaboration with the composer Rodion Shchedrin she worked on the world premieres of his operas The Lefthander (2013) and A Christmas Tale (2015) and the St Petersburg premiere of the opera Lolita (2020).

 On several occasions Irina Soboleva has performed with the Mariinsky Opera in Germany, Italy, Portugal, France, Japan, Israel and the USA among other nations; she has been involved in the Stars of the White Nights festival in St Petersburg, the Moscow Easter Festival, the Mikkeli Festival and the Gergiev Festival in Rotterdam.